How to Cut Apart a Chicken & Cumin Chicken with Black Bean Stuffing Recipe

 - For Stuffing: Using metal tongs blacken chile and jalapeño peppers on the grill for 3 minutes per side.
 Place chile and jalapeño in a small bowl, and cover with foil tightly.
 Let sit for 10 minutes.
 Once cool, wipe the skin off (do not rinse under water).
 Discard stems.
 Discard seeds (unless you want it spicier).
 Chop chile and jalapeño into ½-inch pieces.
 Set aside.

 - Using metal tongs, place tortillas on the grill for 30 seconds on each side or until slightly charred.
 Chop tortillas into ¾-inch strips.

-- Pour black beans in medium-sized grill-safe pan.
-Add chile, jalapeño, tortillas, chicken stock, paprika and ¼ teaspoon salt.
-Place the pan directly on the grill and heat just until mixture comes to a boil.
+- Pour black beans in a medium-sized grill-safe pan.
+Add chile, jalapeño, tortillas, chicken stock, paprika, and ¼ teaspoon salt.
+Place the pan directly on the grill and heat just until the mixture comes to a boil.
 Remove pan from heat and set aside to cool briefly.

 - Serve chicken with a side of black bean stuffing and garnish with cilantro and lime wedges.

 *Substitution: Use ½ cup canned roasted chiles in place of green pasilla chile and jalapeño pepper.